 It is the fashion and has long been an established one to gift rubies to anybody born in the month of July, as the 7th month of the Roman calendar is represented by the birthstone, ruby.
 It is also customary in the UK and much of the western world to gift rubies on 15th and 40 th wedding anniversaries to congratulate couples on their enduring love for one and another.
 Of course, many couples also gift rubies to each other long before marriage as rubies are one of the stones most associated with love and the heart.

-To view a varied and exquisite collection of ruby and some stunning examples of the pieces rubies have been used to create over the different periods in Jewellery design, begin by taking a look at our ruby collection here at Heritage Antique Jewellery.
+To view a varied and exquisite collection of ruby and some stunning examples of the pieces rubies have been used to create over the different periods in Jewellery design, begin by taking a look at our ruby collection here at Laurelle Antique Jewellery.